Mathematical Formulation

 \(ur'^p_{\omega ne}, dr'^p_{\omega ne}\)

-Upward and downward operating reserves of an ESS as a consumption unit
+Upward and downward operating reserves of an ESS as a consumption unit.
+A consumption unit can provide simultaneously upward and downward reserves

 GW